 The crab dip was cheesy and warm, with chunks of crab and artichoke.
 The bread was toasted and smeared with a delicious pesto spread.
 Chianti’s version is better than my past attempts making crab dip.

 The trio of pasta wasn’t as yummy as the crab dip.
 The filling was sparse and the pasta itself was hard.
-The sauce was a smokey chipotle.
+The sauce was a smokey chipotle that tasted like it came out of a bottle.
 Taste wise, there was little difference between the three types of stuffed pasta.

 The mare e monte sauce was a light cream sauce mixed with scallops, peas and mushrooms.
 The scallops were plump and tender.
 I found the Mediterranean sauce bland.
 The lemon garlic wine oregano sauce was watery and I could just taste the individual components of the dish, boiled ravioli, sun-dried tomatoes, capers, feta cheese, spinach and artichokes.
 Again, the ravioli was hard.